NikolaLohinski/awesome-tools/README.md

 1. A nice plugin to bash providing contextual git information : [bash-git-prompt](https://github.com/magicmonty/bash-git-prompt) ;

 1. Git [autocompletion](https://raw.githubusercontent.com/git/git/master/contrib/completion/git-completion.bash) for bash ;

+### Rust
+1. [`gotham`](https://gotham.rs/) is a flexible web framework that promotes stability, safety, security and speed.
+The documentation is full of _almost ready-to-use_ examples which make it a very user-friendly framework.

 ## Documentation
 ### Swagger